mattclegg/silverstripe-doc-restructuring/README.md

 You'll need to [install git](http://help.github.com/git-installation-redirect), which is quite straightforward on most operating systems.

 To edit the files, you just need a text editor.
 They're written in [Markdown](http://daringfireball.net/projects/markdown/), which many editors have syntax highlighting for (e.g. through the [Textmate plugin](http://github.com/textmate/markdown.tmbundle)).

+To preview changes, you will need to run a local webserver capable of running SilverStripe.
+[XAMPP](http://www.apachefriends.org/en/xampp.html) is a good option.

 ### Folders